Welcome to today's edition of the Rush 24-7 podcast.

 That is just flat out ridiculous.

-There'll be some Democrat women that'll believe it.
+There will be some Democrat women that'll believe it.

-But I don't know how a senator from anywhere cuts Pell grants.
+But I don't know how a senator from anywhere cuts Pell Grants.

-The science isn't science about it.
+The science isn't science.

 I'm not even going to get into that.

-I've just done that for 25 years.
+I've done that for 25 years.

 This is Democrat panic.